Ramón Arroyo (footballer): Playing career

 His 17-goal haul catapulted his career as he caught the attention of bigger teams and was signed by Querétaro F.C. in the Primera División.
 He was unable to hold down a place, however, and was never able to debut in the top circuit, instead joining second-tier side Correcaminos.
 He then had to retire to support his family and take care of his father who was in poor health.

 According to the International Federation of Football History & Statistics (IFFHS), the most goals scored by a player in a First Division match belongs to Stefan Dembicki of Racing Club de Lens, who scored 16 goals against Auby-Asturies in the 1942–43 Coupe de France.
-Although not in the First Division, Arroyo broke this 52-year-old record for most goals scored in a single match and then held the record himself for nearly 20 years when it was finally broken by Yanick Manzizila, who scored 21 goals in the ninth tier of the Swedish football on 11 August 2014.
+Although not in the First Division, Arroyo broke this 52-year-old record for most goals scored in a single match and then held the record himself for nearly 20 years when it was finally broken by Yanick Manzizila, who scored 21 goals in the ninth tier of Swedish football on 11 August 2014.